 Now it is time to install the Android app.
 You can find it by searching for Booksonic on Google Play or clicking this link

-It’s time to configure the app to use your server and doing so is very easy.
+It’s time to configure the app yo use your server and doing so is very easy.

-Open your app and click the three lines at the top left, this will get you a sidemenu or drawer as it is called in the android world.
+If you want to add more servers or change the server you just added you can do so by tapping the three lines at the top of the left, this will get you a sidemenu or a drawer as it is called in the android world.
 Click on settings.
 Now click on servers.
-You will already have a demo server here so instead of adding a new one we are going to modify the one you already have.
-Click on the demo server.
-Now click on name and name it Audiobooks.
+You will already have your server or a Demo server here.
+You can either set up another server or modify the one you already have.

 Before we set the server address we will need the IP of your server so on the machine you installed Booksonic go to popeen.com/tools/ip, this will show you your IP address.
 Now on your app hit server address and set it to http://IP:4040 where IP is the ip of your server.
 Remember to use both http:// and :4040 or it will not work.